Rules for getting actionable customer feedback are straightforward to follow.

 - And driven by illegitimate intentions.

-- Often conducted with little or no context.
+- Often conducted with little or no context and poor understanding of the process.

 - Always requesting sensitive information – with little value.